 Are the dumps you’re having, for example an overflow in a field, something that happens frequently to the IDOC interface you have developed or is it exotic?

 We monitor patterns for your system dumps.
 We tell you how frequently they occur and we compare that with the versions of your code.
 You can see that the problem is persistent in certain cases where a great number of records are read in a previous step.
-You find out that the number of records are IDOC control records and it doesn’t take long for you to look at the dumping ABAP to realise that this happens because the number of segments are higher than usual for a particular sending partner.
+You find out that the number of records are IDOC control records and it doesn’t take long for you to look at the dumping ABAP to realize that this happens because the number of segments are higher than usual for a particular sending partner.

 It seems that you have a specific report which is being used more and more, but it’s already now a long-runner.
 And the reason for this seems to be that it joins 2 tables wrongly.